 The new School of Computer, Data & Information Sciences (CDIS) building is intended to be a lighthouse for innovation.
-The project will enable diverse stakeholders to collaborate, teach and discover at the intersection of technology and humanity.
-By co-locating the departments of Computer Sciences and Statistics, and the Information School together with the American Family Insurance Data Science Institute under one roof, the new CDIS building will be a destination for industry partnerships, foster K-12 outreach and expand programmatic and research relationships on campus and beyond.
+The project will enable stakeholders to collaborate, teach and discover at the intersection of technology and humanity.
+By co-locating the departments of Computer Sciences and Statistics, and the Information School together with the American Family Insurance Data Science Institute under one roof, the new CDIS building will be a destination for industry partnerships, foster K-12 outreach and expand programmatic and research relationships on campus.